Murder of Michele LeAnn Morgan

-Michele LeAnn Morgan (July 20, 1957 – August 11, 1961) was a child abuse victim who was murdered by her stepmother at the age of four.
+Michele LeAnn Morgan (July 20, 1957–August 11, 1961) was a victim of child abuse who was murdered by her stepmother when she was four years old.
 Her story was documented on an episode of Cold Case Files.

 Abuse

 Michele suffered multiple injuries to the chest and back, a broken nose, burns on her skin, and a broken arm before the age of four at the hands of her stepmother, Mary Rae.
 These led to over 20 visits to a hospital, including one in which she was hospitalized for a month.

 Murder

 On August 9, 1961, Mary held Michele under water and stomped her violently, believing that the child had lied about something.
-These actions were seen by Michele's older brother, George.
+Michele's older brother, George, witnessed these actions.
 At dinner, Michele vomited blood clots.
 The next day she died of her internal injuries.
-An autopsy was conducted by the pathologist at Scott Air Force Base, Illinois, near where the Morgans lived and Michele's father, a USAF airman, was stationed, the cause of death was found to be massive trauma to the chest.
+An autopsy was conducted by the pathologist at Scott Air Force Base, Illinois, near where the Morgans lived and Michele's father, a USAF airman, was stationed; the cause of death was found to be massive trauma to the chest.

 The autopsy report was not completed until 15 years later, when the coroner listed the cause of death as pneumonia.
 The local prosecutor never pursued the case.